lzwjava/blog-source/portfolio.md

 Responsible for some backend development and admin panel frontend development of the first version.
 Participated with technical solution for using the SEI (Supplemental Enhancement Information) to synchronize the timestamp of live streaming of the host and the popup or hidden behavior of trivia game.

-We leveraged cloud technologies and modern frameworks with tools such as Java, Spring, Redis, Kafka and ZooKeeper, WebSocket, Socket.IO.
+We leveraged cloud technologies and modern frameworks with tools such as Java, Spring, Redis, Kafka and ZooKeeper, WebSocket and Socket.IO.

 ## Square Root Inc - 50 miscellaneous projects, Project Management & Some Software Development, 2018.1 - 2019.12